tdc22/JAwesomeEngine/Tutorial.md

 }
 ```
-Now we actually see the white box in the center of the screen and move the camera around using the mouse and the arrow- or wasd-keys.
+Now we actually see the white box in the center of the screen and you're able to move the camera around using the mouse and the arrow- or wasd-keys.
 That's it for the first part.

 ##Part 2: Input